fsosap/datapipeline-tvseries/README.md

 To install this project you can follow the following steps:
 -- previous requierements:
-make sure you have already installed python and its version is the same or grather than mine:
+make sure you have already installed python and its version is the same or higher than mine:

 ```text
 Python 3.9.6